mpstty/GA-for-taskscheduling-in-Cloudsim/README.md

 Hence, Genetic algorithm can be used to create the binding relationship.

 Components of Cloudsim being used (Note, no power is considered):
-1. Cloudlets
+1. Cloudlet: utilizationmodel
 2. Broker: datacenterbroker
 3. Datacenter: vmallocationpolicy
 4. Host: vmscheduler
-5. Vm: utilizationmodel
+5. Vm: cloudletscheduler

 To Build and run by Apache-Ant: